netgloo/benjamin/readme.md

 - Sending forms to the server
 - Multi-language

-If your website must have all or some of the functionalities above you can consider to use Benjamin.
+If your website must have all or some of above functionalities you should consider to use Benjamin.
+If your website needs more advanced features perhaps you may want to use other solutions or you can take in account to customize your Benjamin installation adding features you need.

-Benjamin is quite flexible and it can be customized adding new features.
-Anyway you should avoid to use it if:
+In general, you should avoid to use Benjamin if:

 - Your website have some dynamic content that could changes on different requests.
 - Your website is constantly growing in the number of pages and constantly needs to add a lot of new pages.